jod35/apiFlask-crash-course/README.md

 # APIFlask crash course
-This is code I wrote for a crash course on API flask.
+This is code I wrote for a crash course on [APIFlask](https://apiflask.com/).

 ## How to run project